markus-perl/pushover-cli/README.md

     verbose=0
     quiet=0

-After creating this file it is no more necessary to specify this options in the command line so a message could easily be sent by
+After creating this file it is no more necessary to specify these options in the command line which makes it more easier to send a message:
     $ pushover "My Message" "My Title"